 Robert Atkinson Ryott (1808-74).
 Born in Newcastle-on-Tyne.
-Pharmacist at 38 Northbrook Street.1 Elected to the Council in 1861.
-Oddfellow.
-Mason.
+Pharmacist from 1831 in Northbrook Street, latterly at 38 Northbrook Street.
+Elected to the Council in 1861.
+Member of the Poor Law Guardians from 1860.
+Past Grand of the Jack of Newbury Oddfellows' Lodge.
+Member of the Freemasons' Loyal Berkshire Lodge of Hope.
 (Portrait from an oil painting.)